ranjeetsohanpal/co2_emissions_analysis/README.md

 ---

 ## 📖 Learnings
 This project showcases how **data visualization and storytelling** can highlight pressing environmental challenges, enabling policymakers, researchers, and the public to better understand emission drivers and patterns.
-It also shows that how the majority of the greenhouse emissions are contributed by the **5 countries**.
-One surprising finding is that **Qatar** has very high per capita emissions.
+It also shows that how the majority of the greenhouse emissions are contributed by the **5 countries** and informs the public where the change is most needed.

+---
+## 🛠️ Skills & Features Demonstrated

+- **Data Cleaning & Transformation**:
+  - Power Query for preprocessing and shaping data.
+  - Python (web scraping) to enrich dataset with continent information.

+- **DAX Measures**:
+  - Dynamic **Top N** emitters by year.
+  - Calculations for **highest/lowest per capita emitters**.
+  - Year-wise aggregations for **KPIs**.

+- **Data Storytelling**:
+  - Framing insights with **interactive slicers** (Year, Country, Continent).
+  - Highlighting trends and outliers to support analysis.

+- **Visualization Techniques**:
+  - Trend analysis with line charts.
+  - Comparative breakdowns with bar and donut charts.
+  - Scatter/bubble plots with **conditional formatting** to reflect per capita emissions.

+- **Domain Knowledge**:
+  - Application of data analysis techniques to **environmental and sustainability research**.
+  - Linking emissions data with **population and GDP** to derive deeper insights.

 ---